oskarth/praxis/README.md

 *October 18, 2015.
 Min Stack in Clojure. ~20m solved, but not happy with non-datatyped it was.
 After looking around some I found what feels like The Right Way to do it using protocol IMinStack and defrecord MinStack, so I'm happy about that.
 Very terse.
 Interface, implementation and constructor.*

+*October 19, 2015.
+String subset in Clojure. ~20m solved.
+Used loop-recur and O(nlogn), whereas O(n) is possible.
+OK but should get O(n) soln too (maybe in
+<1h though?)*